intellegin/aerion-home/README.md

 ## How to Run

-1.  **Start the Web UI and Process Manager**:
+1.  **Start the Web UI**:
     ```bash
     python web_ui.py
     ```
     This will start the Flask server.
 Open your browser to `http://127.0.0.1:5001`.

-2.  **Authenticate with Google**:
+2.  **Configure Settings**:
-    -   Navigate to the "Auth" tab in the web UI.
+    - Click the settings icon in the top right.
+    - Set your desired wake word (e.g., "jarvis").
+    - Select your microphone and speaker devices from the dropdowns and save.

+3.  **Authenticate with Google (if needed)**:
-    -   Click the "Sign in with Google" button and complete the OAuth flow.
-A `google_token.json` file will be created.
+    - On the settings page, click the "Sign in with Google" button and complete the OAuth flow.
+A `token.json` file will be created.

-3.  **Start the Assistant**:
+4.  **Start the Assistant**:
+    -   Navigate back to the home page.
-    -   Click the microphone button in the header of the web UI.
-This will start the `main.py` assistant process in the background.
-The button will turn green to indicate it's running.
+    -   Click the large microphone button.
+It will turn green to indicate the assistant is running and listening for the wake word.

-4.  **Talk to the Assistant**:
+5.  **Talk to the Assistant**:
-    -   Say the wake word (e.g., "Jarvis").
+    -   Say the wake word.
-    -   After the activation sound, speak your command.
+    -   The UI will update to show "Listening...".
+Speak your command.
-    -   The assistant will process the command and respond with voice.
+    -   The conversation will appear in real-time on the screen.

-You can stop the assistant at any time by clicking the microphone button again.
+You can stop the assistant at any time by clicking the large button again.

+---

+## Creating a New Tool

+The assistant can create new tools for itself.
+The process is as follows:

+1.  **Request**: Ask the assistant to create a new tool.
+For example: "Create a tool that tells me a joke."
+2.  **Execution**: The assistant will use the `create_new_tool` function.
+This function writes a new Python file into the `tools/` directory (e.g., `tools/tell_joke.py`).
+3.  **Structure**: The new file will contain:
+    - A `description` variable explaining what the tool does.
+    - A `run()` function that implements the tool's logic.
+4.  **Activation**: The assistant will automatically detect and load the new tool on its next restart, making it immediately available for use.

 ---